utshomax/postman-docs/src/pages/docs/sending-requests/environments/team-environments.md

 > If you clear the checkbox for a variable in your environment, it will only be available to collaborators who also have Editor access to the environment.
 The variable's listing will also indicate whether it's active.
 Anyone with the Viewer role for the environment won't be able to access the cleared variable.

 With the Editor role, you can [configure access for other team members](#managing-environment-roles).
-If you need to specify access but don't have the Editor role, you can [request access](#requesting-environment-access).
+If you need to specify access but don't have the Editor role, you can [request access](#request-environment-access).

-## Forking environments
+## Fork environments

 You can fork environments to change them without impacting their base versions, or to contribute to their development without having Editor access.